svx/k8-traefik/docs/tutorial.md

   # highlight-end
 ```

-- `name` The name indicates that this role is only for Traefik
+- `name` The name indicates that this role is used for Traefik

 ---